Liu Bei: Yellow Turban Rebellion (184–189)

-Later, the Han central government decreed that any official who had gained the post as a reward for military contributions was to be dismissed and an inspector was sent to Liu Bei's prefecture.
-Liu Bei doubted that he would be among those to be dismissed.
-Therefore, when he saw the inspector and recognized him; he wanted to meet him however the inspector refused to see him and claimed illness.
-Liu Bei was furious, he returned to his office, led clerks and soldiers to the postal relay station.
-And forced his enter through the door; he said: "I have been secretly instructed by the Commandery Administrator to arrest the inspector!"
-Thereupon he tied the inspector and led him to the outskirts of the district then he bound him to a tree, undid his ribbon of office and tied it to the inspector's neck; and gave him more than one hundred strokes with a bamboo stave.
-Liu Bei wanted kill him however the inspector begged him for mercy and so he didn't.
-After this incident, he left his office.
+Later, the Han central government decreed that any official who had gained a post as a reward for military contributions was to be dismissed, yet Liu Bei doubted that he would be dismissed.
+When he saw an inspector sent to his prefecture, he wanted to meet him.
+The inspector, however, refused to see him, claiming illness.
+Liu Bei was furious; he returned to his office, led clerks and soldiers to the postal relay station, and forced his way through the door, proclaiming: "I have been secretly instructed by the commandery administrator to arrest the inspector!"
+Thereupon he bound the inspector, took him to the outskirts of the district, and tied him to a tree.
+Liu Bei undid his ribbon of office and hung it on the inspector's neck, whereupon he had the inspector lashed more than one hundred times with a bamboo stave.
+Liu Bei wanted to kill the inspector, but was dissuaded by the latter's pleas for mercy.
+Afterwards, he vacated his office.